-Like many people I have never been comfortable writing or sharing my life experiences to a larger crowd.
+Like many people, I have never been comfortable writing or sharing my life experiences with a larger crowd.
 The concept of keeping a journal (Yes!
 I am old fashioned) or having a blog has a daunting effect on me.
 Hence I never keep them.
 So I have never written what I feel directly, I may have talked about it with some people as discreetly as possible.
 These people are those who I am absolutely comfortable with, few friends who have supported me in every phase of my scary little adventures and have been there to see it or listen to it.
-And as I like to keep my real life as separated as I can from my social media presence (I hardly post anything btw); I may never broadcast or share the events that are shaping my real life to a much larger audience.
-Its not really a thing I believe in anymore.
+And as I like to keep my real life as separate as I can from my social media presence (I hardly post anything btw); I may never broadcast or share the events that are shaping my real life to a much larger audience.
+It’s not really a thing I believe in anymore.
 Perhaps someday when I will be someone important for what I do or who I become; I may write a fancy book or do a talk telling how things played out for me.
-Until then I will be as offline as I can be, but something happened last November.
+Until then I will be as offline as I can be, but something happened last November (Year 2016).

-As I was turning 26; I realised something strange.
+As I was turning 26; I realized something strange.
 I figured I am nearing half-life of the average human life expectancy limit.
 As geeky as it may sound; I looked in the mirror and thought I am at a certain age now.
 Wait!
 If you are older than me then you might be thinking what this young man is talking about; he has to get to the tougher part yet and he hasn’t seen the other side of 26; you might even have a large list of not so useful stuff that may have happened in your life.
-A big promotion, a massive wedding, twins or even multiple pilgrimage to the holy sites of your belief system.
+A big promotion, a massive wedding, twins or even multiple pilgrimages to the holy sites of your belief system.
 I will get there some other time, remember I turned 26 last November.
-Lets not worry about it for a while.
+Let’s not worry about it for a while.

 The question was a trick-phrase my mind threw at me.
-It was the paraphrased title of one of my favourite books “Things I have learned in my life so far” by Stefan Sagmeister and its a fantastic book; I recommend every creative to read it.
+It was the paraphrased title of one of my favorite books “Things I have learned in my life so far” by Stefan Sagmeister and its a fantastic book; I recommend every creative to read it.
 The book is not about what I am about to tell you but the statement had me thinking about my own experiences.

 So I asked myself at 26 years of age; “What have I learned in my life so far?”.
-I thought for a moment; that moment stretched to a few hours as I scribbled every thought I had on the page of the fancy yellow notebook with cappuccino stains on its cover (I guess its not fancy anymore).
+I thought for a moment; that moment stretched to a few hours as I scribbled every thought I had on the page of the fancy yellow notebook with cappuccino stains on its cover (I guess it’s not fancy anymore).
 I jotted down everything that I could.
 Every statement derived from some experience I had in travel, a memory, an affair, a painting or a glimpse.
 It was tricky to track back my every learning experience.
 I kept on writing.

 And it turned out to be a weird mix of both intentional or unintentional things I have learned in my life about myself as a person.
 They dictate who I am now.
 They may not apply to anyone else (or they may) but they are a result of several hundred hours of experiences I had from the most mundane daily things to the ethereal moments I have lived.